gimp-ci/docker-jenkins-gimp/README.md

     make end-to-end
         Builds everything from scratch and runs a test build of GIMP and its dependencies.
+Covers GIMP versions 2.8, 2.10, and master.
         This is meant for the CI environment to run a full container build pulling in the latest Debian testing packages.

     make promote
         Promotes the latest unstable image to stable status and tags it.